ksonod/scientific_works/convnet_for_pg-frog/readme.md

 # About convnet_for_pg-frog
-The temporal profile of femtosecond laser pulses, i.e., pulse width and temporal chirp parameters, is retrieved by analyzing traces of polarization-gated [frequency-resolved optical gating] (PG-FROG) using a convolutional neural network.
+In this repository, the temporal profile of femtosecond laser pulses, i.e., pulse width and temporal chirp parameter, is retrieved by analyzing traces of polarization-gated [frequency-resolved optical gating](https://en.wikipedia.org/wiki/Frequency-resolved_optical_gating) (PG-FROG) using a convolutional neural network.
 The model can quickly characterize laser pulses once training process is finished.

 Main files in this repository are:
 - FROG.ipynb: Numerical simulation tool for polarization-gate version of frequency-resolved optical gating (PG-FROG).
 After running this notebook, training images, i.e., PG-FROG traces, will be created.
 - CNN.ipynb: Regression analysis using a convolutional neural network.